-QNICE-FPGA is a 16-bit computer system built as a fully-fledged System-on-a-Chip in portable VHDL on a FPGA.
+QNICE-FPGA is a 16-bit computer system built as a fully-fledged System-on-a-Chip in portable VHDL on an FPGA.
 Everything - from the hardware design in VHDL to the toolchain (assembler and C) is Open Source, so you can start hacking right away.

 Currently, we are developing QNICE-FPGA using a Nexys 4 DDR FPGA development board.
 Nexys updated and renamed it to Nexys A7.
 We recommend using either the old Nexys 4 DDR board or the new Nexys A7 board, too, since this will greatly speed up things for you.

 You need a Bash Shell and GCC or CC to work with our toolchain. macOS and Linux work out of the box.
 On Windows, you might want to install the Ubuntu Bash on Windows 10, or work with MinGW.

 If you are using a Nexys 4 DDR, you are ready to go with the pre-synthesized Bitstream that is part of our GitHub repository.

 If you are using a Mac, the optimal setup is running Xilinx ISE or Xilinx Vivado on Linux or on Windows in Parallels and then working with the rest of the toolchain directly in the macOS Terminal.
 For connecting with the UART of QNICE-FPGA, we are recommending to use Serial.

 sy2002: Creator and maintainer of QNICE-FPGA: hardware development (VHDL), FAT32 library, additional Monitor libraries and functions, Q-TRIS, additional QNICE specific vbcc toolchain, VGA and WebAssembly versions of the emulator, MEGA65 port.

 Volker Barthelmann: vbcc compiler system, QNICE specific vbcc backend incl. standard C library.